Improving Social Meaning Detection with Pragmatic Masking and Surrogate Fine-Tuning: Results and Analysis

+To further improve the PMLM with SFT, we take the best hashtag-based model (i.e., PM-HE in Table~\ref{tab:pmlm_res}) and fine-tune on \texttt{Emoji\_pred} (i.e., SFT-E) for $35$ epochs.
+We refer to this last setting as PM-HE+SFT-E but use the easier alias \textbf{PragS1} in Table~\ref{tab:sft_res}.
+We observe that PragS1 outperforms both, reaching an average $F_1$ of $77.43$ vs. $75.78$ for the baseline (1) and $76.94$ for SFT-E. Similarly, we also take the best emoji-based PMLM (i.e., PM-EA in Table~\ref{tab:pmlm_res}) and fine-tune on \texttt{Hashtag\_pred} SFT (i.e., SFT-H) for $35$ epochs.
+This last setting is referred to as PM-EA+SFT-H, but we again use the easier alias \textbf{PragS2}.
+Our best result is achieved with a combination of PM with emojis and SFT on hashtags (the PragS2 condition).
+This last model achieves an average $F_1$ of $78.12$ and is $2.34$ and $1.02$ average points higher than baselines of RoBERTa and BERTweet, respectively.

-\section{Model Comparisons}
+\subsection{Model Comparisons}

-We compare our best model on each dataset to the SOTA of that particular dataset.
-In addition, we fine-tune BERTweet~\cite{nguyen-etal-2020-bertweet}, a SOTA pre-trained language model for English Twitter domain, on each task and report against our models.
-Finally, we compare to published results on a Twitter evaluation benchmark~\cite{barbieri-2020-tweeteval}.
-All our reported results are an average of three runs, and we report using the same respective metric adopted by original authors on each dataset.
-As Table~\ref{tab:compare} shows, our models outperform all other models on all tasks\footnote{A single exception is one of the sarcasm tasks.}.
-On average, our models are $1.68$ $F_1$ points higher than the closest models (BERTweet~\cite{nguyen-etal-2020-bertweet}). \textit{\textbf{As such, we set new SOTA on all tasks, therby further demonstrating the effectiveness of our proposed methods.}}
+The purpose of our work is to produce representations effective across all social meaning tasks, rather than a single given task.
+However, we still compare our best model (i.e., PragS2) on each dataset to the SOTA of that particular dataset and the published results on a Twitter evaluation benchmark~\cite{barbieri-2020-tweeteval}. \textit{All our reported results are an average of three runs}, and we report using the same respective metric adopted by original authors on each dataset.
+As Table~\ref{tab:compare} shows, our model achieves the best performance on eight out of $15$ datasets.
+On average, our models are $0.97$ points higher than the closest baseline, i.e., BERTweet.
+This shows the superiority of our methods, even when compared to models trained simply with MLM with $\sim3 \times$ more data ($850$M tweets for BERTweet vs. only $276$M for our best method).
+We also note that some SOTA models adopt task-specific approaches and/or require task-specific resources.
+For example,~\citet{bamman2015contextualized} utilize Stanford sentiment analyzer to identify the sentiment polarity of each word.
+In addition, task-specific methods can still be combined with our proposed approaches to improve performance on individual tasks.